Design Technology at southfield

 Design Technology Implementation

 Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in the designing and making process.
-This is supported by our tapestry approach to learning where subjects are woven together to allow them to support each other and links to be made.
+This is supported by our tapestry approach to learning where subjects are woven together to allow them to support each other.
 The curriculum is carefully planned to allow for progression of skills through the age groups.

 When designing and making the children are taught to:

-Use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose aimed at the target market.
+Use research to develop a design criteria which informs the design of innovative, functional, appealing products that are fit for purpose and aimed at the target market.

-Generate, develop and communicate their ideas through discussion, annotated sketches, diagrams, computer aided design and prototypes.
+Generate, develop and communicate their ideas through discussion, annotated sketches and diagram.